Submission Portal is now Open. Click here to Submit

-Your paper must not have been previously presented or scheduled for presentation at EAM.
+Your paper must not have been previously presented or scheduled for presentation anywhere.
 Submitted papers must not have been published or accepted for publication.
 If a paper is under review, it must NOT appear in print before the EAM meeting.Subsequent publication elsewhere, with proper acknowledgement, is encouraged.

 For Submission Guidelines and manuscript formatting for submission to the CASE Association, please visit: https://www.caseweb.org/resources/